PaCkEtNoIsE/CIDR.SPOOF.SCAN/README.md

 REQUIREMENTS FOR THIS TO WORK PROPERLY:
 IPHM Enabled Server - Server without BCP38 turned on.

-Without this you will reveal your real server IP!
+Without this your server will send your server IP and not spoofed IP!
 ```

 # 🚧 BUILD